2012–13 NCAA Division I men's ice hockey season

-The 2012–13 NCAA Division I men's ice hockey season began on October 6, 2012 and concluded with the 2013 NCAA Division I Men's Ice Hockey Tournament's championship game on April 13, 2013 at the Consol Energy Center in Pittsburgh, Pennsylvania.
+The 2012–13 NCAA Division I men's ice hockey season began on October 6, 2012, and concluded with the 2013 NCAA Division I Men's Ice Hockey Tournament's championship game on April 13, 2013, at the Consol Energy Center in Pittsburgh, Pennsylvania.
 This was the 66th season in which an NCAA ice hockey championship was held and is the 119th year overall where an NCAA school fielded a team.

-Polls
+Season Outlook

-Pre-season
+Pre-season polls

-The top 20 from USCHO.com, October 1, 2012, and the top 15 from USA Today/USA Hockey Magazine, September 24, 2012.
-First place votes are in parentheses.
+The top teams in the nation as ranked before the start of the season.

+The U.S. College Hockey Online poll was voted on by coaches, media, and NHL scouts.
+The USA Today/USA Hockey Magazine poll was voted on by coaches and media.